Definition of the target group(s)

 Specific support measures

-The ideology in Finland is to integrate pupils into mainstream education whenever this is possible.
-According to the national core curriculum each pupil is provided with support at their own school through various flexible arrangements, unless its provision inevitably requires the pupil to be transferred to another teaching group or school.
+The ideology in Finland is to integrate pupils into mainstream education whenever possible.
+Each pupil is provided with support at their own school through various flexible arrangements, unless its provision inevitably requires the pupil to be transferred to another teaching group or school.
 The place of provision is decided as part of the special support decision based on the assessment of the needs of the individual pupil.

 The most common support measures are: